rishabhrajyadav/zapit-sassignment/documentation.md

 ### 3. `releaseFunds`

-Allows sellers to release funds from an order by verifying the signature.
+Allows buyers to release funds from an order by verifying the signature.

 - **Parameters:**
   - `_orderId`: The ID of the order from which the buyer wants to release funds.
-  - `_sign`: The signature provided by the buyer.
+  - `_sign`: The signature provided by the seller.

 ## Usage